Teenager Insists That They Charge Full Price For Their 9-Day Dog Sitting Job, But Her Mom Wants To Give A Discount

 It's the daughter who's thinking logically.

 Additionally, the experience of running a small dog-sitting business can foster a sense of independence and confidence.
-According to psychological studies, early work experiences can significantly contribute to self-efficacy, which is crucial for young people as they transition into adulthood.
 The confidence gained from making business decisions can have lasting effects on their future pursuits.

 They should've asked for an upfront payment, according to this Redditor.